Charles Marie de La Condamine: Return to Europe

 Insufficient funds prevented La Condamine from returning to France directly.
 Thus La Condamine chose to return by way of the Amazon River, a route which is longer and more dangerous.
 His was the first scientific exploration of the Amazon.
 He reached the Atlantic Ocean on 19 September 1743, having made observations of astronomic and topographic interest on the way.
 He also made some botanical studies, notably of cinchona and rubber trees.

 In February 1744 he arrived in Cayenne, the capital of French Guiana.
 He did not dare to travel back to France on a French merchant ship because France was at war (the Austrian Succession War of 1740–1748), and he had to wait for five months for a Dutch ship, but made good use of his waiting time by observing and recording physical, biological and ethnological phenomena.
 Finally leaving Cayenne in August 1744, he arrived in Amsterdam on 30 November 1744, where he stayed for a while, and arrived in Paris in February 1745.
 He brought with him many notes, natural history specimens, and art objects that he donated to the naturalist Buffon (1707–1788).

 La Condamine published the results of his measurements and travels with a map of the Amazon in Mém. de l'Académie des Sciences, 1745 (English translation 1745–1747).
-This included the first descriptions by a European of the Casiquiare canal and the curare arrow poison prepared by the Amerindians.
+This included the first descriptions by a European of the Casiquiare River and the curare arrow poison prepared by the Amerindians.
 He also noted the correct use of quinine to fight malaria.
 The journal of his ten-year-long voyage to South America was published in Paris in 1751.
 The scientific results of the expedition were unambiguous: the Earth is indeed a spheroid flattened at the poles as was believed by Newton.